html5magazine/brunch-with-chaplin-commonjs-and-javascript/README.md

-# Brunch with Chaplin and js
+# Brunch with Chaplin, commonjs and javascript
 ==================

 This is as minimal of a project as possible with brunch and Chaplin written in js.